Greetings All,

 Do I exaggerate?
 Let me propose a test: remove from your sanctuary the Christian flag and watch whether anyone even notices; then remove the U.S. flag and watch how quickly your hide gets nailed to the wall.
 I did this (after 12 years of working up the courage!), and not one person mentioned the loss of the Christian flag.
 But at the next meeting of elders, we had a pretty heated discussion about the absence of Old Glory.
 "What happened to the flag?" one elder demanded to know.
 I explained I had moved it to the narthex, the symbolic border, as it were, between the world and the church, and I reminded them that we are not the Rotary Club but part of a church that pledges allegiance to a very different Commonwealth.
 They decided they could live with it in the narthex, but had I tried to remove it from the church grounds altogether, they might have decided they could live without me.

-Truth is, many in the American church are Americans first and Christians second.
+second.
 They have never consciously prioritized these loyalties, though, because it has never occurred to them there may be a difference, let alone a conflict, between the two.
 But when American patriotism is blended with Christian spirituality, the former will always bully the latter.
 Patriotism, if it's anything more than sentimentalism, leads inevitably to politics.
 And politics has a concrete immediacy: it regulates lives, reaches into pocketbooks, opens doors for some and closes them for others.
 This practicality exerts a powerful gravitational pull from which our Christian commitments separate us only with great difficulty.
 The consequent distortion of perspective shapes our view of God.

-mainline liberals God is a Democrat.
+To put it bluntly, for most evangelicals God is a Republican and for most mainline liberals God is a Democrat.
 During the last national election, one organization sent out a brochure announcing the "Christian" position on many issues.
 I was surprised to discover that God was in favor of limiting congressional terms and lowering taxes...

 Do not misunderstand me.
 I am grateful for the ways God has blessed America, and I believe we should express our citizenship by helping to order society according to the will of God as we understand it.
 But letting God define political commitments is one thing; letting political commitments define God is entirely something else.
 Unfortunately, the powerful pull of politics too often trivializes God into a god-of-my-nation, unable to do much more than offer a misty-eyed sentimentalism."